In Pride Month, India’s LGBT community could be even prouder if it healed internal divisions

 Hate crimes

-While there has been growing visibility of queer people, there has been growing hate crimes – reported and unreported, be it a lesbian being tied to a tree and beaten in Odisha in May or the numerous attacks on trans-genders in various parts of the country.
+While there has been growing visibility of queer people, there have been growing hate crimes too – reported and unreported, such as a lesbian being tied to a tree and beaten in Odisha in May and the numerous attacks on trans-genders in various parts of the country.
 Some gay chat apps have resulted in a rise in blackmail cases, exploiting the continued stigmatisation of the community.

 While the newfound freedom after Section 377 is essentially a celebration of not being criminal, it isn’t anything close to the freedom that everyone else has.
 We can be bullied in schools and colleges, discriminated against at the workplace, denied inheritance rights and health benefits and of course, disallowed a legally recognised marriage.